 Aishihik annually produces about 25 percent of the total energy generated by Yukon Energy.

-The Aishihik plant is extremely important to Yukon Energy’s operations.
-Although the 40-megawatt Whitehorse Rapids hydro facility is larger than Aishihik, the effective capacity of the Whitehorse plant is reduced by close to half during the coldest months of the year because of reduced water flow on the Yukon River.
-Aishihik is the only hydroelectric facility in Yukon that can store energy in the summer when demand is low to be used in the winter when demand is high.
-It can also store energy during wet years to be used in dry years when the levels of the lake water are lower.
+The Aishihik Hydro Facility is extremely important to Yukon Energy’s operations, as it is the only hydro facility in the Yukon that can store energy over multiple years to increase renewable energy generation in low water years.
+Although the 40-megawatt Whitehorse Rapids Hydro Facility is larger than Aishihik, the effective capacity of the Whitehorse plant is reduced by close to half during the coldest months of the year because of reduced water flow on the Yukon River.